-- · at least 9 hours of current graduate coursework in the approved area; - · approval of the student's major professor; - approval of the graduate coordinator from the minor area; - a member from the minor area on the student's graduate committee; - completion of any additional requirements as specified by committee members from the major and minor areas.
+- At least 9 hours of graduate coursework in the minor field of study. - Approval of the student's major professor and/or graduate committee. - · Approval of the graduate coordinator from the minor area. - An MSU Graduate Faculty member from the minor area who serves as minor professor on the student's graduate committee. - Fulfillment of any additional requirements as specified by the major and minor areas. - A 3.00 GPA on the minor coursework.